leibniz-future-lab/.github/profile/README.md

 * [HypercomplexECG](https://github.com/leibniz-future-lab/HypercomplexECG): **Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks**
 <br> We propose lightweight convolutional neural networks  for atrial fibrillation detection based on the recently proposed parameterised hypercomplex neural networks.

+* [Waveform Viewer](https://github.com/leoniebasso/WaveformViewer): **Graphical Interface to explore ICU waveform data**
+<br> We implement a graphical interface in MATLAB for clincians to explore waveform data from bed-side ICU monitors, namely electrocardiogram, blood pressure and oxygen saturation signals.

 * [Knowledge Acquisition](https://github.com/jwallat/knowledge-acquisition): **The Effect of Masking Strategies on Knowledge Retention by Language Model**
 <br> In this work, we investigate how different training regimes affect the amount of factual knowledge that language models remember.
 We test for masking random words, entities, and masking multiple tokens based on point-wise mutual information.